 I came up with the idea that we could carve enough space from one of the bedrooms to create a bathroom, without making any significant structural changes.
 The original layout of Ada’s bedroom was this:

-The doorway came in a bit awkwardly on the side into a narrow space with the closet at the back and then the room opened up into a larger area.
+The doorway came in a bit awkwardly on the side into a narrow space with the closet at the back and then the room opened up into a larger are.
+When this became a slight issue, this gave us the idea of getting all the interior doors in the home uninstalled and have new ones put in place.
 The narrow space felt very separated from the rest of the room so it was the perfect little bit to steal away for a bathroom.
 There was a heating vent in both the narrow area and the larger room area so we were all set there, and directly below the narrow part of the room was our coat closet, down the back of which we were able to run all the water lines we needed straight into the basement to connect with the other water pipes there.
 Had everything not lined up just right, it would have been a rather expensive project so we were so lucky that it all came together so easily.

 I designed the new layout and Scott and I chose all the finishes together but we worked with a contractor to move the walls and install the actual bathroom.
 The new layout looked like this: